microsoft/datashaper/javascript/react/docs/report/react.api.md

     onSelect?: (name: string) => void;
     // (undocumented)
     order?: DisplayOrder;
+    showSelectButtons?: boolean;
+    // Warning: (ae-forgotten-export) The symbol "StepHistoryStyles" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    styles?: StepHistoryStyles;
+    // (undocumented)
+    workflow: Workflow;
 }

 // Warning: (ae-missing-release-tag) "StepList" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)